Grüneberg and Myers PLLC

 Cost-efficient high quality

 At the same time, the firm maintained high quality by recruiting experienced attorneys and staff.
 The founders have been ranked as individuals in the IAM Patent 1000 and Thomson Reuters’ Super Lawyers, respectively.
-The team includes graduates from prestigious universities such as Cornell, Duke, Penn State, Johns Hopkins, George Mason University, and George Washington University, as well as a Lynen fellow of the Alexander von Humboldt Foundation.
+The team includes graduates from prestigious universities such as Cornell, Duke, Penn State, George Mason University and George Washington University, as well as a Lynen fellow of the Alexander von Humboldt Foundation.
 Team members have previously worked at the International Trade Commission, the Court of Appeals for the Federal Circuit, the US Patent and Trademark Office (USPTO), in-house positions, large general practice firms and IP boutiques.
+The professionals at the firm include native German, Chinese and Japanese speakers.

 Experienced staff support the firm’s attorneys.
-While the firm itself started in 2017, the firm’s staff leadership has worked in managerial and supervisory roles in larger, high-volume patent prosecution firms and in-house at large companies, thus carrying forward decades of institutional knowledge in an innovative, efficient environment.
+While the firm itself started in 2017, the firm’s staff leadership has worked in managerial and supervisory roles in larger, high-volume patent prosecution firms, thus carrying forward decades of institutional knowledge in an innovative, efficient environment.

 The attorneys at Grüneberg and Myers prepare and prosecute US and international patent applications with skill and experience.
 Using the full menu of options available at the USPTO, including examiner interviews, pilot programmes and accelerated examination, Grüneberg and Myers pursues optimised, strong patent protection for its clients.
 The firm prides itself on detailed analysis of office actions and other requirements with fast turn-around, avoiding the need for extensions and facilitating greater familiarity with cases, both for applicants and examiners.